 Connect Groups are our Sunday morning adult Bible studies and fellowship groups.
 We have 6 different options that are designed to meet a variety of needs for our adults.
 Each class meets at 9:15 am each Sunday morning to fellowship and study God's Word.
 Whether you are looking for a video based discussion group, a round table discussion, a class on parenting, or a more traditional teacher directed class, we have something for you.
 Here is a list of our current Connect Groups.

 Berean Fellowship - Intergenerational verse-by- verse study of the Bible conducted in an open and interactive style.

 Seekers - This group is a general Bible study that is for adults of all ages.
 This class is generally topical and discussion based approach.

 Adult Bible Fellowship - Small groups that meet in a “round table” format to study God’s Word together.

 Couples Following Christ - Parents with small children who are learning together how to raise their children to be godly in an ungodly world.

 Young Adults - Both single and married individuals who have started their careers meet to discuss the Word of God and its application to life.

-NEXT College Class - College age group who are striving to grow together in service for Christ by impacting our Church and our community.
-Currently studying the Book "10 Things Jesus never said: and why you should stop believing them" by Will Davis Jr.
+Grace College Group - College age group who are striving to grow together in service for Christ by impacting our Church and our community.
+(College Group meets at 5pm on Sundays instead of 9:15am.)

 A Year of Connection